The guys on the left and the right? They're not invited.

 - The Fun in Funeral: The protagonists' mentor, Chazz, (played by Will Ferrell) eventually replaced "getting women at weddings" with "getting women at funerals".
 And he brings John along for a demonstration.
 It is this practice that qualifies as his Moral Event Horizon.

 - Girl on Girl Is Hot: Jeremy's girlfriend, Gloria, asks if he wants to watch her do it with a Brazilian girl.
 He proposes.
-To be fair, he was planning on proposing anyway, but that certainly helped seal the deal.

 - Horrible Judge of Character: Claire and her family when it comes to Sack.